 This story takes place between the late 80s and early 90s.
-Bobby Dallas, black radio-personality and Howard University graduate, is a young, handsome gentleman from North Carolina who is on a quest for love and success within his career.
-He experiences highs and lows with his personal and professional endeavors, like most of us in our 20s, but ultimately appreciates the learning process that eventually leads him to a life of happiness and fulfillment.
-And the fact that he stayed true to his “Do Right” mentality (I.E. Nice Guy Syndrome) makes his narrative even more special.
+Bobby Dallas, a Black radio-personality and Howard University graduate, is a young, handsome gentleman who’s on a quest for love and success.
+He experiences highs and lows with his personal and professional endeavors, like most of us in our twenties, but ultimately appreciates the learning process that eventually leads him to a life of happiness and fulfillment.
+The fact that he stayed true to his “Do Right” mentality (Nice Guy Syndrome) makes his narrative even more special.

-I would like to encourage you all to check out Omar Tyree’s books as well as his website.
-His body of work also includes poetry, stage plays, and films.
-And I definitely look forward to seeing what the future holds for this brother.
+I would like to encourage you all to check out Omar Tyree’s official website.
+His body of work includes books, poetry, stage plays, and films.

 Until Next Time…